nuriagaralon/cel-rnaseq/README.md

 The **MultiQC tool** can cause issues if there is a past file in the folder: it will automatically add `_1` after the created file, and since it is not the file Snakemake is looking for, it will think the job failed.
 Erase the files and try again.

-More information of the run can be found in the logs/ and benchmarks/ folders.